Disclosure: This hotel stay was provided free of charge; all opinions are my own.

 Here is the history from their site, which you can read more about here

 The original Campbell’s Ranch was established in 1925 as a 160 acre Homestead by Bill and Elizabeth Campbell.
 They came to the area because Bill had gotten Mustard Gas damage to his lungs during WWI.
-Due to the dry climate, Bill healed from the lung damage and they lived a full life in the desert.
-Bill eventually passed away in 1944 and Elizabeth sold the Homestead to Ali Wrubel.
-Ali was a songwriter from Hollywood who wrote Zipity Doo Da, Gone With The Wind, Lady From Twentynine Palms and numerous other famous songs from that era.
+Due to the dry climate, Bill healed from the lung damage, and they lived a full life in the desert.
+Bill eventually passed away in 1944, and Elizabeth sold the Homestead to Ali Wrubel.
+Ali was a songwriter from Hollywood who wrote Zipity Doo Da, Gone With The Wind, Lady From Twentynine Palms, and numerous other famous songs from that era.
 The house changed hands two more times before Jan & Gary Peters purchased it in 1994 with the idea of turning it into a Bed & Breakfast.
 The property now consists of approximately 25 acres.
 The name “Roughley” was Jan’s family name.
 Gary retired from the Marine Corps two and a half years later after 32 years, and they have run the Manor together ever since.

-The main building of the old homestead is where you will check in and have your breakfast.
+The main building of the old homestead is where you will check-in and have your breakfast.
 It is a beautiful and historic stone building with a large dining area complete with a fireplace.

-The upstairs holds two rooms, one of which is called the Magnolia Suite and which features a nice living area and a separate bedroom.
+The upstairs holds two rooms, one of which is called the Magnolia Suite and which features a stunning living area and a separate bedroom.
 I stayed in another building on the property, but I was able to peak my head into this room as there was no one staying there that day.

 Behind the main house, there is a pool and spa, as well as a few small gardens you can stroll through.